Student-centric advice and objective recommendations

 Now that we have the basics covered, how do you interpret your SAT score?
 It’s first important to note that each section (Evidence-Based Reading and Writing, and Math) is scored between 200 and 800.
 This is where the 400 minimum and 1600 maximum on the test come from.

-When you receive your scores, you will also receive a set of subscores for each section.
-Namely, for the Reading and Writing section, the subscores will include: Command of Evidence, Words in Context, Expression of Ideas, and Standard English Conventions.
-Similarly, for the Math section, the subscores are: Heart of Algebra, Problem Solving and Data Analysis, and Passport to Advanced Math.
 For each of these subscores, you can receive a minimum score of 1 and a maximum of 15.
 These scores are simply telling you how well you performed in specific subcategories of each test section, so don’t worry too much about these (except to see what you may need to practice if you want to re-test).

 Lastly, you may notice Cross-Test Scores for “Analysis in History/Social Studies” and “Analysis in Science.”
 These scores can range from 10 to 40 and the scores are determined from questions throughout the entirety of the test.
+If you need any more help interpreting your SAT scores, the College Board provides this handy guide to help you out: Interpreting your SAT scores.

 What is a good SAT score?

-So, you can interpret your SAT score now, but what’s a “good” score?
-Well, there’s no official threshold, but we can provide you with some percentiles to give you an idea of how you compare to other students.
-Alternatively, you should be able to find what percentile your score is on your scoresheet (under “Nationally Representative Sample Percentile” and “SAT User Percentile”).
-If you’re not sure how percentiles work, a percentile rank is simply a number between 1 and 99 that represents what percentage of students whose scores fall at or below yours.
-For example, a student in the 79th percentile of test-takers scored higher than or equal to 79% of test-takers.
+There’s no official threshold for what a good score is, but we can provide you with some percentiles to give you an idea of how you compare to other students.
+You should be able to find what percentile your score falls into on your scoresheet (under “Nationally Representative Sample Percentile” and “SAT User Percentile”).

 Generally, the higher the acceptance rate for colleges, the lower SAT percentile rank you will need to meet.
 This is not always true, but is a good general rule to note.